Blog post

 Service Tasks for automation

 Implementing Service Tasks for automated compliance checks and document creation can enhance efficiency.
-For example, a Service Task can automatically verify if the fitness tracker meets specific standards and generate compliance documents.
-This reduces manual work and minimizes errors.
-In the BPMN model, Service Tasks can be integrated at stages like compliance checks after lab testing and during the creation of technical documentation, ensuring that these tasks are performed consistently and accurately.
+For example, a Service Task can illustrate an automated step that verifies whether the fitness tracker meets specific standards and prepares the necessary documentation.
+This reduces manual errors and clearly defines responsibilities.

 Eliminating redundant tasks